Flex Your Mental Muscles and Connect With Mother Earth

 - Dig into the dirt with your hands.
 Plant flowers or tend to a vegetable garden.
 Build a sand castle or gather a pile of autumn leaves noticing the texture and color of each leaf.
 Digging into the earth with your hands will ground you.

 - Hug a tree.
 I do this often.
 I live in a forest at the top of a California mountain where Oak and Pine trees surround each step I take.
 Experience the spiritual and physical energy and peace that awaits you as you give your love to the tree.
 Give thanks for its beauty, strength, and protection.
 Trees produce oxygen and remove carbon dioxide and contaminants from the air.
+When you give a nice warm hug to your selected tree, take time to linger a while, be still, and listen to the message that fills your entire being.
+Experience the energy, love and peace as your mind and body accepts these wonderful gifts.

 - Connecting to nature involves all the physical senses.
 When is the last time you walked barefoot in the grass or in the sand at the ocean's shore?